Pet-safe gardening: Make your garden a haven, not a hazard

 There are other pet-friendly plants out there, but these are a few of my favorites.
 For a list of toxic and dangerous plants, you might want to consult the ASPCA’s list of toxic plants.
 It’s very comprehensive and includes fatal plants, such as lilies as well as those that just cause digestive distress like chrysanthemums.

-You’ll also want to watch out for toxic substances like fertilizer, cocoa and pine mulch, insecticides, and even compost.
+You’ll also want to watch out for toxic substances like fertilizer, cocoa, pine mulch, insecticides, and even compost.
 All can cause injuries to animals.
-Many garden stores now offer non-toxic alternatives to traditional fertilizer and insecticides and cedar mulch is risk-free for most pets.
+Many garden stores now offer non-toxic alternatives to traditional fertilizers and insecticides and cedar mulch is risk-free for most pets.
 For a comprehensive list of garden dos and don’ts, please visit ASPCA’s guide to pet-safe gardening.